Jump To

 Glycolic acids also stimulate collagen, so over time, multiple glycolic peels may help with very fine wrinkles and mild skin imperfections.
 For best results, we recommend a series of four chemical peel treatments every 4 to 6 weeks and periodically thereafter to maintain results.
 There’s usually no obvious peeling with glycolic peels and results become visible after a series of treatments.

 Salicylic acid is a beta-hydroxy acid (BHA) derived from willow bark that is known for its ability to penetrate deep into the pores and dissolve excess oil and debris.
-This peel involves applying a medical-grade strength solution of salicylic acid to the skin to unclog pores, reduce oiliness, and treat acne.
+This type of chemical peel dermatology involves applying a medical-grade strength solution of salicylic acid to the skin to unclog pores, reduce oiliness, and treat acne.
 Mild flaking is normal for up to a week post-peel.
 It is safe on a wide variety of skin tones.

 This is a medium-depth peel that involves the application of a blend of different acids (lactic acid, salicylic acid, and resorcinol).
 This is a stronger peel that is known for delivering great results for a wide variety of skin concerns, including lightening sun spots, smoothing fine lines, and overall brightening.
 The downtime is moderate and varies between individual patients.
 It is also dependent on how many coats are applied.
 Your skin may look pink to red afterward, and you will experience flaking for up to one week.
-This peel is best for lighter skin tones as there is a risk of post-inflammatory pigmentary changes in those with darker skin tones.
+This chemical peel is best for lighter skin tones as there is a risk of post-inflammatory pigmentary changes in those with darker skin tones.

 Dear Patients,